USCGC Point Hannon

-Construction and design details
+Design and construction details

 Point Hannon was built to accommodate an 8-man crew.
 She was powered by two 600 hp VT600 Cummins diesel main drive engines and had two five-bladed 42 inch propellers.
 The main drive engines were later replaced by 800 hp VT800 Cummins engines.
 Water tank capacity was 1550 gal and fuel capacity was 1840 gal at 95% full.
+Point-class cutters in service after 1990 were re-powered with Caterpillar main drive engines.
 Engine exhaust was ported through the transom rather than through a conventional stack permitting a 360 degree view from the bridge a useful feature in search and rescue work.

 She had a steel hull, an aluminum superstructure with a longitudinally framed construction to save weight.
 Controls were located on the bridge which allowed one-man operation and eliminated an engineer watch in the engine room.
 For short periods, a crew of four men could operate the cutter, however, the need for rest brought the practical crew to eight for normal service.
 The screws were designed for ease of replacement and could be changed without removing the cutter from the water.
 A clutch-in idle speed of three knots helped to conserve fuel on lengthy patrols and she had an eighteen knot maximum speed.

 Interior access was through a watertight door on the starboard side aft of the deckhouse, which contained the cabin for the officer-in-charge and the executive officer, a small arms locker, scuttlebutt, desk and head.
 Access to the lower deck and engine room was via a ladder, at the bottom of which was the galley, mess and recreation deck.
 A watertight door at the front of the mess bulkhead led to the crew quarters which was ten feet long with six stowable bunks, three on each side.
 Forward of the bunks was the crew's head with sink, shower and commode, interior spaces were air-conditioned.